A Map of New England: History

 The woodcut map was not made as a standalone atlas, but rather as a colonist history reference involving conflict with New England's tribal nations.
 The map was crafted to guide readers with a legend to William Hubbard's Narrative, which compiles the colonist perspective of King Philip's War (1675–1678), which was ongoing between the English colonists and the Wampanoag and Narragansett Nations in addition to a narrative on the Pequot War.

 The map uses perpendicular lines to mark the North and South boundaries of the Massachusetts Bay Colony per the 1629 charter.
 Noted as to supplement Hubbard's narrative, the map is disproportional due to chronicling the incidents prior to and during King Philip's war.
 Connecticut is largely shrunken to the left of the page, while present day Greater Boston, Martha's Vineyard, and Colony of Rhode Island and Providence Plantations are shown in great detail, the hotspots of the conflict, with Cape Cod largely squished by the ratio of the map.
 Numbers dot the towns depicted, as Foster sought to mark incidents and battles prior to and during the war.
 Such examples include:"40.
 Casco, a large Bay scatteringly inhabited and full of Islands, where Sept.
 1675, Mr. Purchase his House was plundered.
 Sept.
 9, following, Wakely's House and Family was spoiled. ..."
-In addition, the territories of the Pequot Nation, and Nipmuc Nation is labelled on the map.
+In addition, the territories of the Pequot Nation, and Nipmuc Nation are labeled on the map.

 The map can be interpreted as a "biblical map" equivalent, as Hubbard sought to emulate his narrative as an Old Testament style chronicle, with New England as the equivalent of a "New Israel".